-TFAO's online Catalogues, National Calendar of Art Exhibitions, Resource Library and Reports and Studies are the most important service features which TFAO intends to be preserved and enhanced by an acquirer.
-The management of core functions presently requires the following estimated monthly average minimum time commitment:
+TFAO's online Topics in American Art, other Catalogues, National Calendar of Art Exhibitions and Reports and Studies are the most important service features performed by volunteers.
+Core functions, as of 5/17, require the following estimated monthly average time commitment:

 In addition, there are ancillary annual time requirements on the part of the director.
 Following are the major components:

 In addition to the core and ancillary minimum time requirement estimated above, the director may elect to contribute additional time to manage volunteers for special projects.

 TFAO is an acronym for Traditional Fine Arts Organization.
 On this website Traditional Fine Arts Organization, Inc. is alternately referred to as TFAO or TFAOI.
 TFAO's content may be searched through two two domain names: tfaoi.org and tfaoi.com.
 Visit TFAO's rankings and usage page to learn more about this feature.

 If you wish to contact TFAO, please send email to:

 Copyright 2017 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
 All rights reserved.